electric-eloquence/fepper-wordpress/README.md

 * Wrap the key in single quotes.
 * Follow the closing quote with a colon, space, pipe, the numeral 2, and a newline `: |2`
 * Indent each line of the value by at least two spaces.
+  * In the Fepper for WordPress project, be mindful of the fact that YAML does not recognize tabs as valid indentation for values.
+  * Spaces precede tabs in YAML values, but the compiled PHP templates are entirely tab-indented.

 Run `fp syncback` or `fp template` to execute the Templater.